Eschatologue/CM_wiki/docs/spells/1st-level.md

 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
 Make a ranged spell attack against that creature.
 On a hit, the target takes 1d12 lightning damage, and on each of your turns for the duration, you can use your :rsc-action: **Action** to deal 1d12 lightning damage to the target automatically.
 The spell ends if you use your :rsc-action: **Action** to do anything else.
 The spell also ends if the target is ever outside the spell's range or if it has total cover from you.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the initial damage increases by 1d12 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the initial damage increases by 1d12 for each slot level above 1st.

 ### Wrathful Smite
 *1st-level evocation*